Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 ### Step 1: Create a Hardware Platform

-In this tutorial, you will use the prebuilt example design for Versal to build the hardware platform.
-This method saves time instead of having to manually create the IP integrator block design.
+In this tutorial, you use the prebuilt example design for Versal to build the hardware platform.
+This method saves time instead of manually creating the IP integrator block design.

 Follow the instructions in [Versal platform creation tutorial-Step1](../../Design_Tutorials/03_Edge_VCK190/step1.md).
-You can skip the optional steps.
+You may skip the optional steps.

 ### Step 2: Add Custom IP into the Block Design

-In this step, you will add a DDS compiler IP into the platform design that you created in the last step.
-The DDS compiler IP is provided in the Xilinx IP catalog in the Vivado® Design Suite.
-To see details about this IP, see the product guide, [PG141](https://www.xilinx.com/support/documentation/ip_documentation/dds_compiler/v6_0/pg141-dds-compiler.pdf).
+In this step, you add a DDS compiler IP into the platform design that you created in the last step.
+The DDS compiler IP is provided in the AMD IP catalog in the Vivado Design Suite.
+For more details, see [PG141](https://www.xilinx.com/support/documentation/ip_documentation/dds_compiler/v6_0/pg141-dds-compiler.pdf).
 Because it is a publicly available IP, it supports simulation inherently.
 If you want to add your own IP cores, you must provide simulation models to support simulation.

 1. Reopen the system block design that was created in last step if you have already closed it.